arobson/consequent/README.md

 }
 ```

-Rejection will give an error object with the following structure:
+Rejection will result in one or more hashes with the following structure:
 ```javascript
 {
 	rejected: true,